JoshuaThadi/JoshuaThadi/README.md

 </h1>
 <h2 align="center">❂ I am Joshua Thadi</h2>

-<h4 align="left">I'm currently pursuing a Bachelor's degree in Computer Science, actively working on improving my programming skills, and exploring various areas of the IT industry.
-My academic and personal learning journey is focused on building a solid foundation in computer science while diving into emerging technologies.
-Acquiring knowledge to adapt in diverse technological domains.
-Building a strong foundation in computer science fundamentals while exploring modern innovations.
-Passionate about continuous learning, adaptability, and applying knowledge to real-world challenges.</h4>
+<h4 align="left">I am currently pursuing a Bachelor's degree in Computer Science, with a strong focus on enhancing my programming skills and exploring diverse areas within the IT industry.
+My academic and personal journey is dedicated to building a solid foundation in computer science fundamentals while engaging with emerging technologies.
+I strive to acquire knowledge that enables adaptability across diverse technological domains, with a passion for continuous learning, innovation, and applying skills to solve real-world challenges.</h4>

  <div align="center">